Permission Sets include settings for:

 Mass Assign Permission Sets to Users

 Based on PermissionSetAssignment attributes, we can use Data Loader to mass assign (and mass delete) users with a specific Permission Set.
-All you need to provide just: AssigneeId (which is User Id) and PermissionSetId.
+All you need to provide is AssigneeId (which is User Id) and PermissionSetId.
 But, you cannot update the record in PermissionSetAssignment.

 Reference: